rocky-linux/documentation/docs/guides/dns/private_dns_server_using_bind.md

     With Rocky Linux 9.0 and above, using `iptables` rules is deprecated.
 You should use `firewalld` instead.

 The author is not making any assumptions about the network or services that you might need, except for turning on SSH access and DNS access for our LAN network only.
-For this, you will use the `firewalld's` built-in zone, "trusted".
+For this, you will use `firewalld's` built-in zone, "trusted".
 You will have to make service changes to the "public" zone to limit SSH access to the LAN.

 The first step is to add our LAN network to the "trusted" zone: